krobelus/rate-experiments/README.md

 and to the one that is actually implemented by state-of-the-art checkers as *operational* DRAT [@rebola2018two].
-Merely checking operational DRAT is sufficient for current use cases, provided the solver produces a proof that coincides with what it does internally, however, checking specified DRAT is required for verifying inprocessing steps that use unit deletions.
+Merely checking operational DRAT is sufficient for current use cases, provided the solver produces a proof that coincides with what it does internally, however, checking specified DRAT can be required for verifying inprocessing steps that use unit deletions [@rebola2018two].

 Checking specified DRAT is quite a bit more complicated but there exists an efficient algorithm [@RebolaCruz2018].
 Previous empirical results suggest